Bibi-VN/Autonomous_Robot/README.md

 ### Video 1: Mapping, Navigation, and Path Planning

 The robot follows a predefined trajectory to explore and build a map of the environment.
-Then, it perfroms path planing and navigation based on the constructed map.
+Then, it performs path planing and navigation based on the constructed map.

 [Watch Video 1](https://youtu.be/cBmVXozQd8M)